Airport Board of Directors – As of January, 2020

 - Develop policies that encourage the economic self-sufficiency of the airport.

 - Stimulate aeronautical development and expansion at the airport, as appropriate to users’ needs and the needs of Auburn, Lewiston and the surrounding communities.

 - Define and set into motion: policies, projects, and programs that will increase airport viability and result in increased airport and community growth.

 - Manage the existing Auburn-Lewiston Airport, and its primary property situated on the Hotel and Lewiston Junction Roads, Auburn, which consist of land, buildings, easements, fixtures, equipment and tools.

 - Manage all other property both real and personal, which are part of, or used at the existing airport facility, together with all leases, bank accounts, accounts receivable, and all other intangible property.

 Why is a master plan necessary?

-An airport master plan is needed for two reasons.
-First, to establish a logical set of development parameters and timelines that will coincide with the airport’s needs over time.
+An airport master plan is needed for two reasons: First, to establish a logical set of development parameters and timelines that will coincide with the airport’s needs over time.
 Second, the Federal Aviation Administration (FAA) requires an up-to-date plan to remain eligible for federal grant funds.
 Many capital improvement projects are eligible to receive up to 95% funding from the federal government.

-Airport Manager Rick Lanman has spent a very large portion of his life on or near an airport, most recently serving as the Airport Manager for Mena Intermountain Municipal Airport in Mena, Arkansas.
+Airport Director Rick Lanman has spent a very large portion of his life on or near an airport, most recently serving as the Airport Manager for Mena Intermountain Municipal Airport in Mena, Arkansas.
 A retired Marine, Rick has also held leadership positions at airports in Illinois and Kansas since leaving a five-year faculty position at Southern Illinois University Carbondale in Carbondale, IL.
 He believes that his wide-ranging experience makes him a seasoned aviator.